Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ## Create content that can be used as a data source

 You have now created your templates and configured them for the authors.
 You also created the module needed to make the feature-related items available to a site.
 In a real XM Cloud development project, there would be many different templates and folders defined in a module.
-At this stage, a team would usually need to configure the module to create the site-specific structure with all of those templates and folders.
+At this stage, a team would usually need to configure the module to create the site-specific structure with all of those templates and folders and [add the module to an existing site collection or site](https://doc.sitecore.com/xmc/en/developers/xm-cloud/add-a-module-to-an-existing-site-collection-or-site.html).

 For the purpose of this tutorial, however, you will skip forward a few steps and manually create the structure since only the Text Teaser template is being used right now.